telliott99/MySwift/chapter3.rst

     a.sort { $0 < $1 }
     println(a)

 This also prints what you might guess.
-It's a bit advanced, because we are using a closure (notice the brackets ``{ }``) rather than a named function.
-We looked at the use of closures elsewhere (:ref:`closures`).
+It's a bit advanced, because we are using a closure (with brackets ``{ }``) rather than a named function.
+See (:ref:`closures`).

-One of the unusual properties of closures is that under certain circumstances (what is called a "trailing closure" as a single argument), there is no need for a call operator ``( )``, even though ``sort`` is being called with the closure as its argument.
+One of the unusual properties of closures is that under certain circumstances (what is called a "trailing closure" as a single argument), there is no need for a call operator ``( )``, even though ``sort`` is being called with the closure as its second argument.

 The important thing is that you must provide a comparison method, you can't just call ``sort``.